 Fuel Management Agreement and Power Supply Management Agreement: PSEG Energy Resources and Trade LLC (PSEG ER&T) provides fuel management services for both the National Grid generating facilities under contract by LIPA and the other units in LIPA's energy supply portfolio.
-Certain other services related to power supply management and commodity activities are also provided by PSEG ER&T. During the years ended December 31, 2023 and 2022, PSEG ER&T was paid a management fee totaling approximately \$20 million and \$19 million respectively.
-The agreements with PSEG ER&T expire December 31, 2025.
+Certain other services related to power supply management and commodity activities are also provided by PSEG ER&T. During the years ended December 31, 2024 and 2023, PSEG ER&T was paid a management fee totaling approximately \$21 million and \$20 million respectively.
+Both contracts are set to expire December 31, 2025.
+To ensure that these services continue beyond the term of the expiring contracts, on May 30, 2024, LIPA issued an RFP seeking proposals from experienced firms to provide such services for a period of five years.
+On December 18, 2024, LIPA's Board approved a Power Supply Management and Fuel Supply Management Services Agreement (PSMFM Agreement) with The Energy Authority, Inc. (TEA) for a five-year term.
+The PSMFM Agreement has been approved as to form by the New York State Attorney General and has been submitted to the New York State Comptroller for approval.